frankframework/frank-manual/docs/source/testing/ladybug/organize/organize.rst

    ..
 NOTE::

       This description references the architecture of the simplified electronic archive as introduced in :ref:`introduction`.
 It emulates a real archive combined with a portal, the portal servicing the user and delegating user calls to the real archive.
-This set-up allows us to demonstrate the impact of the stub strategy in subsection TODO.
+This set-up allows us to demonstrate the impact of the stub strategy in subsection :ref:`edit`.

 #.
 Press Save (number 3) and Close (number 4).
 You go back to the "Test" tab as shown with number 1 in the picture below: